Rivet ball stud for extremely high loads

-The BPR rivet ball stud has been developed to withstand extremely high loads and is set automatically in a progressive die or transfer tool.
+The BPR ball stud was developed to withstand extremely high loads and can be set in a progressive or transfer tool using an in-die automation system.
 Thus, the downstream operation for the orbital riveting of the ball stud is eliminated - with high cost savings as the result.

 The BPR ball stud can also be set in very narrow sheets since it only requires minimum space.
 It is very similar to a standard ball stud but is a lot cheaper regarding the assembly.